Aboriginal Family Heritage

 Minimum charges apply.
 Discounts apply for full day programs!

-Students will discuss their own families and compare this to the experiences and structures of Aboriginal families both past and present through food, shelter and everyday household objects.
+Students will discuss their own families and compare this to the structures of First Nations families through food, shelter and intractive activities.

 Students will

-• Participate in a matching game, comparing the features of objects used by Aboriginal families in the past and present with everyday household objects used today
+- Participate in a matching game, comparing the features of objects used by First Nations families.

 Key content

-• Identify similarities and differences between individuals and families as well as distinguish between past, present and future
+- Identify similarities and differences between individuals and families as well as distinguish between the past, present and future.

-• Identify and compare the features of objects from the past and present and recognise that plants and animals can be used as materials (fibres) for clothing and shelter
+- Identify and compare the features of objects from the past and present.

 Links to New South Wales curriculum